mmcdermott/EventStreamGPT/EventStream/data/README.md

-# EventStreamData
+# `EventStream.data`

-The `EventStreamData` module contains code for representing and using Event-stream datasets, designed for three applications, in priority order:
+The `EventStream.data` module contains code for representing and using Event-stream datasets, designed for three applications, in priority order:

-1\.
-For use in generative point-processes / generative sequence models in PyTorch using `EventStreamTransformer`.
+1. For use in generative point-processes / generative sequence models in PyTorch using `EventStream.transformer`
-2\.
-For general PyTorch deep-learning applications and models.
+2. For general PyTorch deep-learning applications and models.
-3\.
-For general modeling and data analysis.
+3. For general modeling and data analysis.

 There are several classes and functions in this module that may be useful, which we document below.